-[Department/Office] members shall comply with the rules of an authorized criminal intelligence system regarding inquiries and release of information.
+Bureau members shall comply with the rules of an authorized criminal intelligence system regarding inquiries and release of information.

-Information from a temporary information file may only be furnished to [department/office] members and other law enforcement agencies on a need-to-know basis and consistent with the Records Maintenance and Release Policy.
+Information from a temporary information file may only be furnished to Office members and other law enforcement agencies on a need-to-know basis and consistent with the Records Maintenance and Release Policy.